milkyware/milkyware.github.io/_drafts/restore-isolated-durable-function-tuple-support.md

 }
 ```

 If the above examples are run in a new **DotNet isolated** project, the ***item* members** of the input tuple will all be **null**.
 After some research, one of the changes from the in-process to isolated model is that the JSON serializer has been swapped **[from Newtonsoft to System.Text.Json](https://learn.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-dotnet-isolated-overview#behavioral-changes)**.
 By default Newtonsoft serializes **[all public fields and properties](https://www.newtonsoft.com/json/help/html/serializationguide.htm)**, however, by default System.Text.Json **[doesn't include fields](https://learn.microsoft.com/en-us/dotnet/standard/serialization/system-text-json/fields)**.
-As shorthand Tuples (ValueTuples) such as in the example uses **fields** for the items, these aren't serialized when used as an input for a durable function.
+As shorthand Tuples (ValueTuples) such as in the example use **fields** for the items, these aren't serialized when used as an input for a durable function.

 ``` csharp
 var host = new HostBuilder()